php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Method and function arguments with default values MUST go at the end of the argument list.

-Method and function argument scalar type hints MUST be lowercase.

 ~~~php
 <?php
 namespace Vendor\Package;